PJmax26/PJmax26/README.md

 - 👋 Hi, I’m Jawad
-- 👀 I’m interested in website design, web app development, and Data Science with ML and AI
+- ♥ I’m interested in buildng web applications
+- 💪 I am aslo pattionate about Computer Vision
 - 🌱 I’m currently learning web and mobile app development with React
-- 💞️ I’m looking forward to collaborating with startup Tech Companies
+- 💞️ I’m looking forward to collaborating with you and your company

 <!---